 For me this was very difficult, as the loss of my feline friend of 20 years also triggered lots of emotions about my own adventures, decisions, and experiences of the last 20 years.
 I missed some earlier aspects of my life, and I re-lived some difficult aspects.
 To deal with this, I would go and hide away in my bedroom, having a good cry, but when the cat was around, I just transmitted love and hope, and maybe a weeny bit of sadness, but not too much of it.

 I also started to do some spiritual and energy work on myself, to build up the strength to be at Gepetto’s side until the very end, if she would have to be put down.

 Even if the pet is dying, it still may appreciate some healing (Reiki, shamanic soul retrieval, shamanic extraction etc).
 It is lovely for the pet to pass over in a healed and spiritually strong state.
 The intention of this work is not to cure, but to heal to enable a great and wonderful transition.

 It is legal in the UK to bury a small pet (not a horse) in your own garden.
 Think about this a bit, and whether you would like to keep the body of the pet for a short time and organise a wake for it for its friends to come and say good bye.
 I will write another blog about this.

-All photos are from my journeys in the UK and abroad (besides the totem pole and medicine basket).
-They are here to celebrate the beauty of creation and remind us of our own strength and beauty.
+All photos are from my journeys in the UK and abroad (besides the totem pole and wolf spirit).
+They are here to celebrate the beauty of creation and remind us of our strength.
+To all our relations.

 The art work is provided by some of my talented friends (see captions on pictures).